recio-sjogren/personal-website/data/blog/mvps-lessons-learned.md

 ## Appeal to a small set of users

 Oh, this is a biggie.

-To increase the odds of people wanting your product you might decide to build a product that addresses several problems for relatively generic users.
+You might think that by building a generic product that addresses the needs of several user groups you might increase your odds of success.

-Please don’t.
-You can’t please everyone.

-It will take you a long time to get there and by the time you do, you will probably have lots of half-baked features with relatively poor adoption.
+**Please don’t.
+You can’t please everyone.** Having a well-defined set of users needs is like a compass that will help you to hopefully build the most pressing features for your target users.
+Generic MVPs result in lots of half-baked features with relatively poor adoption.

 Instead, **focus on a specific set of users**.
 Go niche.
 Find out where they hang out and get to know them as much as you can about them.